Macaque

 The macaques (/məˈkɑːk, -ˈkæk/) constitute a genus (Macaca) of gregarious Old World monkeys of the subfamily Cercopithecinae.
-The 23 species of macaques inhabit ranges throughout Asia, North Africa, and (in one instance) Gibraltar.
+The 23 species of macaques inhabit ranges throughout Asia, North Africa, and Europe (in Gibraltar).
 Macaques are principally frugivorous (preferring fruit), although their diet also includes seeds, leaves, flowers, and tree bark.
-Some species, such as the crab-eating macaque, subsist on a diet of invertebrates and occasionally small vertebrates.
-On average, southern pig-tailed macaques in Malaysia eat about 70 large rats each per year.
-All macaque social groups are matriarchal, arranged around dominant females.
+Some species such as the long-tailed macaque (M. fascicularis; also called the crab-eating macaque) will supplement their diets with small amounts of meat from shellfish, insects, and small mammals.
+On average, a southern pig-tailed macaque (M. nemestrina) in Malaysia eats about 70 large rats each year.
+All macaque social groups are arranged around dominant matriarchs.

 Macaques are found in a variety of habitats throughout the Asian continent and are highly adaptable.
-Certain species have learned to live with humans and have become invasive in some human-settled environments, such as the island of Mauritius and Silver Springs State Park in Florida.
-Macaques can be a threat to wildlife conservation as well as to human well-being via carrying transmittable and fatal diseases.
-Currently, invasive species of macaques are handled with several control methods.
+Certain species are synanthropic, having learned to live alongside humans, but they have become problematic in urban areas in Southeast Asia and are not suitable to live with, as they can carry transmittable diseases.

+Most macaque species are listed as vulnerable to critically endangered on the International Union of the Conservation of Nature (IUCN) Red List.